adonese/adonese.github.io/content/post/fintech-for-software-engineers/index.md

 ![ISO8583](./iso8583.png)

+**ISO8583 is a messaging protocol that defines the data elements and the structure or content of the message exchanged between two financial systems.** It doesn't really specify the underlying protocol: TCP, a full duplex TCP or https, that is an implmentation part and outside the scope of the protocol.
+There's a good reason that why ISO8583 still uses TCP and not HTTP: TCP is a full duplex meaning peers (POS, and the acquirer bank) can send / receive requests simulatenously.
+HTTP follows request / response cycle, in that until after you recieve a response, the POS will be blocking.

+I'd advise the readers to look into [^1] for a depiction of a tcp connection.

 This is pretty much how every POS network operates, and by all means it is a work of art.
 Elegant and beautifully done peace of system.
 It doesn't compromise security for convenience.
 It is _usable_ and to this day very much in used whenever you swipe your card.
 Pretty much like HTTP/1.1.
 Elegant design.
 But let's unroll it even further since we are in the business of security, and let's see what attack vectors we have: